Assessing and Taxes

 - State Equalized Value (SEV)

 The SEV is the assessed value that has been adjusted following county and state equalization.
-The SEV is almost always the same as the assessed value.
+The SEV is the same as the assessed value unless the County applies an equalization factor to assessed values.
+Oakland County does not apply an equalization factor, so Assessed Values in Pleasant Ridge are equal to SEV.

 - Taxable Value